Search and Searching the Internet

 • Writing or typing tools for students.

-These activities are meant for a computer lab, but you can also use them in open spaces when possible.
+These activities are meant to be conducted in a computer lab, but you can also use them in open spaces when possible.
 Students can work alone on the computer, and those needing help can collaborate with their classmates.

 Procedure: